Ecommerce integration types

 iframe and API request flow

-To charge a customer's card using the iframe and API, your app will complete the following flow.
-The fields mentioned for the various requests are the minimum required for each endpoint.
-See the API reference for complete information.
+To charge a customer's card using the iframe and API, your app completes the following flow:

-1. Direct the user to the iframe in a manner consistent with your application's user flow.
+1. Direct the user to the iframe based on your app's user flow.

-3. Create a charge request with the source and a specific amount in cents.
+3. Create a charge request with the tokenized card information as source and enter a specific amount in cents.

 PCI burden on developers & merchants:** HIGH

-For an API only integration, you must use the PAKMS and token APIs in addition to the SCL API that provides access to charges and customer data).
+For an API-only integration, you must use the PAKMS and token APIs in addition to the Ecommerce API, which provides access to charges and customer data.
 These APIs provide operations for your app to retrieve an encryption key and use that key to encrypt and tokenize card data.

 2473